 As mentioned, the histogram by default will divide into a predetermined number of bars/ intervals.
-Through the option discrete this can be adjusted to display a bar for each individual value.
+Through the option discrete, this can be adjusted to display a bar for each individual value.
 This is not appropriate for metric variables of economic nature (number of bars becomes very high).
-However, for continuous variables with a limited number of values, this representation may be useful.
-Examples of variables may be "age", percentages, or amounts that are rounded to the nearest 10,000 or 100,000.
+However, for numerical variables with a limited number of values, this representation is highly recommended.
+Examples of variables may be age, percentages, or amounts that are rounded to the nearest 10,000 or 100,000.